wivl/dotfiles/README.md

-# configs
+# dotfile
-Some of my configurations, including neovim ,etc.
+Some of my configurations.

+* init.vim
+* keyboards configs and keymaps